RediSearch/RediSearch/docs/docs/query/combined.md

 ## OR

-You can use the binary operator `|` (vertical slash) to perform a union.
+You can use the binary operator `|` (vertical bar) to perform a union.

 ```
 FT.SEARCH index "(expr1) | (expr2)"
 ```

 {{% alert title="Note" color="warning" %}}
 The logical `AND` takes precedence over `OR` when using dialect version two.
 The expression `expr1 expr2 | expr3 expr4` means `(expr1 expr2) | (expr3 expr4)`.
 Version one of the query dialect behaves differently.
-It is advised to use round brackets in query strings to ensure that the order is clear.
+Using parentheses in query strings is advised to ensure the order is clear.
  {{% /alert  %}}

 If you want to perform the union based on multiple values within a single tag or text field, then you should use the following simplified notion:

 ```
 FT.SEARCH index "@text_field:( value1 | value2 | ... )"